antoinevalentinHA/ha-archive-search/README.md

 The project provides:

-- a filesystem search engine;
+- a corpus search engine;
 - a CLI search interface;
 - a lightweight web application;
 - Markdown export capabilities;